Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Reduces Diabetes Risks

-Several research and studies of the past have indicated that isoflavones compounds in soybeans have the ability to control blood sugar levels.
+Several past research studies have indicated that isoflavones compounds in soybeans can control blood sugar levels.

-According to a 2004 study published in the Journal Of Women’s Health, a group of healthy postmenopausal women who took 100mg soy isoflavones per day reduced insulin levels by 23% and sugar levels by 15%.
+According to a 2004 study published in the Journal Of Women’s Health, a group of healthy postmenopausal women taking 100mg of soy isoflavones daily reduced insulin levels by 23% and sugar levels by 15%.

-Another study report in Diabetes Journal showed that taking isoflavones regularly helps in improving insulin sensitivity and blood cholesterol, which reduced the risks of diabetes and heart diseases.
+Another study report in Diabetes Journal showed that taking isoflavones regularly helps improve insulin sensitivity and blood cholesterol, reducing the risks of diabetes and heart diseases.

 Reduces Some Cancer Risks

-There are several verified pieces of evidence from various studies that indicated the effects of tofu on colon, breast, and prostate cancer reduction.
+Several verified pieces of evidence from various studies indicate the effects of tofu on colon, breast, and prostate cancer reduction.

 Studies show that women who eat soybean products at least once a week have a lower risk of developing breast cancer.

-A 2013 study in The Journal Of Nutrition observed that a higher intake of tofu helps in lowering the risk of stomach cancer in men and women.
+A 2013 study in The Journal Of Nutrition observed that a higher tofu intake helps lower the risk of stomach cancer in men and women.

-A 2009 study by Lin Yan1 and Edward L Spitznagel for the American Society For Nutrition, observed that 633,476 participants linked higher soy intake to a 7% lower risk of cancer of the digestive system.
+A 2009 study by Lin Yan1 and Edward L Spitznagel for the American Society For Nutrition observed that 633,476 participants linked higher soy intake to a 7% lower risk of digestive system cancer.

-Another two prominent studies have also found that increased intake of soy products like tofu help lower the risk of developing prostate cancer by 32–51%.
+Another two prominent studies have also found that increased intake of soy products like tofu helps lower the risk of developing prostate cancer by 32–51%.

 Beneficial For Weight Loss